Bledsoe County DUI Guide

 Critical Deadlines

-- ALR Hearing Deadline (15 Days): In Tennessee, if you refused a chemical test or your BAC was 0.08% or higher, your driver's license will likely be suspended.
-You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Tennessee Department of Safety.
-This hearing is separate from your criminal court case and is your opportunity to challenge the suspension of your license.
-Missing this deadline means your license will automatically be suspended.
+- ALR Hearing Request: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Tennessee Department of Safety to challenge the suspension of your driver's license.

 Local Resources